JuliaPOMDP/POMDPs.jl/docs/src/run_simulation.md

 More inputs, such as a belief updater, initial state, initial belief, etc. may be specified as arguments to [`simulate`](@ref).
 See the docstring for [`simulate`](@ref) and the appropriate "Input" sections in the [Simulation Standard](@ref) page for more information.

-More examples can be found in the [POMDPExamples package](https://github.com/JuliaPOMDP/POMDPExamples.jl).
+More examples can be found in the [Simulations Examples](@ref) section.
 A variety of simulators that return more information and interact in different ways can be found in [POMDPTools](@ref pomdptools_section).